safe-events/venue-pwa-specs/README.md

 # venue-pwa-specs

-Specifications for a PWA to let venue owners scan participant green pass and store their contact
+Specifications for a PWA to let venue owners scan participant tickets / pass and store their contact data.

 Users of the application are venue owners, who autenticates using their credentials against an OAUTH api service.
 The application will consume a REST API for all operations (specs will be available soon).